Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Parallelization and Vectorization

-Algorithm \eqref{algorithm1} can be vectorized in each process.
-Vectors of messages $\boldsymbol{m}$ and skips $\boldsymbol{s}$, with $M_v$ 64-bit elements each, can be can be updated simultaneously with fixed parameters $n=p_1 p_2$, $e$, $q$, and $a$ to return a vector of pseudorandom reals $\boldsymbol{r}$.
-The vector pseudocode is
+Algorithm \eqref{algorithm1} can be vectorized to take advantage of vector processing or multiple cores available to each process.
+We can use stream splitting in each independent process to return a vector of pseudorandom reals $\boldsymbol{r}$ with length $M_v$ by acting simultaneously on vectors of messages $\boldsymbol{m}$ and skips $\boldsymbol{s}$ which can be updated simultaneously with fixed parameters $n=p q$, $e$, $Q$, and $a$.
+The vector pseudocode to update the $M_v$ skips and messages, and return $M_v$ pseudorandom reals is

+although the calculation would utilize restricted primitive roots and the CRT to update the vectors using 64-bit arithmetic following algorithm \eqref{algorithm1}.
 The elements of the vectors can be updated simultaneously in parallel on a vector processor, or the calculation can be shared among multiple cores available to each process using Open Multiprocessing (OpenMPI).
-As described above, we can use restricted primitive roots and the CRT to update the vectors using only 64-bit arithmetic.
-Our state vector $(\boldsymbol{m},\boldsymbol{s})$ consists of only $2M_v$ 64-bit words.
-By contrast, vectorizing lagged Fibonacci generators with recursion relation $s_k = (s_{k-q} \circledcirc s_{k-r}) \thinspace\textrm{mod}\thinspace 2^m$ requires much larger state vectors of $r M_v$ $m$-bit words.